jrpryer/lore/Ydi-Kaari/Encyclopedia/Organizations/Kanirûl Pantheon.md

 - **[[Valencia]]** 'The Heartkindler' - Goddess of Love and Beauty

-Together with the [[Anarûl Pantheon|Anarûl]], the Kanirûl were combined into the overall **Vólaril** {VOH-lah-ril} pantheon as worshiped by the original [[Vólat Church]].
+Together with the [[Anarûl Pantheon]], the Kanirûl were combined into the overall **Vólaril** {VOH-lah-ril} pantheon as worshiped by the original [[Vólat Church]].
 When the church ratified its schism, two sects were defined, called the Vólat-sin and Vólat-rah to better identify their loyalties in regards to the two pantheons.

 # From Another Place
 Though each member of the Middle Pantheon carried with them great power, it is known that they all shared a unique heritage and seemed to bear deep emotions towards their previous homeland.
 Colloquially called the first-world, Greater Echnica was a realm suffused in deep magic and strong emotional energies.
 It was reflected in the eyes of the walking gods and in their demeanors and mannerisms when they were together.